Privacy and Security Go Hand-in-Hand: How CISOs Can Work Toward Privacy Nirvana

 Demetrios Lazarikos (Laz)

-Data Privacy Day is always a good time to pause and recognize the kinship that the security and privacy teams have in business.
+Data Privacy Day is always a good time to pause and recognize the kinship that organizational security and privacy teams have in business.
 While the day may come and go, it is never too late for CISOs to leverage the momentum of their strategic planning conversations taking place throughout their organizations.
 This includes ensuring your voice is heard and that you hear the voices of the leaders responsible for—and the stakeholders interested in—maintaining a level of privacy.

 Taking this approach is essential.
 I hate to be prescriptive – but I will here – it is critical to build relationships with organizational leaders in every privacy role—including those responsible for defining acceptable use policies, driving data-driven processes, and ensuring industry and regulatory compliance.

-When evaluating the roles of security and privacy as separate functions, one might make some assumptions about what each function’s goals are, how their teams meet those goals, and what information, systems, and processes are involved in the process.
-In reality, security is about protecting data (our new currency) by granting access to those who have authorized access.
+When evaluating the roles of organizational security and privacy as separate functions, one might make some assumptions about what each function’s goals are, how their teams meet those goals, and what information, systems, and processes are involved in the process.
+In reality, organizational security is about protecting data (our new currency) by granting access to those who have authorized access.
 On the other hand, privacy is about the legal (and maybe ethical/moral) use of the data collected to provide better services and experiences to customers, which will drive efficiencies (and revenue) for the business.
 Please remember—we’re here to support the business and not be an obstacle.

 Sure, privacy is also about keeping sensitive information protected from unauthorized access and misuse as well.
 In connection to the business objectives, the success of the privacy role is much, much broader than that.

-Working Closely with Legal, Your Chief Privacy Offer, and/or Data Protection Officer
+Working Closely with Legal, Your Chief Privacy Offer, and/or Data Protection Officer for Organizational Security

 Upon closer evaluation, you might find that the person’s objectives in your organization who is responsible for data privacy—often the General Counsel (GC) or Chief Privacy Officer (CPO)—may have a different agenda than your security objectives.
 The one commonality between the two is that they both deal with risk.
 The key is to identify and discuss the risks together so both roles can succeed for the benefit of the business.